strumer69/Art_of_HPC/README.md

     * --> answer : ?
 ### Exercise 3.6.
 Write a program where each process computes a random number, and process 0 finds and prints the maximum generated value.
 Let each process print its value, just to check the correctness of your program.
 * --> answer : ex3.6.cpp
+### Exercise 3.7.
+Create on each process an array of length 2 integers, and put the values 1, 2 in it on each process.
+Do a sum reduction on that array.
+Can you predict what the result should be?
+Code it.
+Was your prediction right?
+* --> answer: ex3.7.cpp
+*